dleelab/iasvaExamples/README.md

 # R data package for IA-SVA
-The R package includes various data examples for IA-SVA.
+This R package includes various data examples for IA-SVA.